 In much the same way as you would use the Automator app on your Mac (running macOS) to automate most of your routine and mundane tasks, such as resizing images or renaming multiple images, you can also leverage it to create services and workflows that allow you to convert image from one format to another.
-For instance, you can use it to convert a PNG image to a JPEG, and similarly, also use it to convert an image from HEIF to JPEG.
+For instance, you can use it to convert a PNG image to a JPEG, and similarly, also use it to convert an image from HEIF to JPG.
 So, in this article, we take you through the steps on how to convert HEIF images to JPEG on Mac.

 Create a Service to Convert HEIF Images to JPEG